learn-co-curriculum/css-column-structure-using-floats/README.md

 }
 ```

 A quick google search for CSS Clearfix returns many results.
 The one above is one such recipe.
 What's all that about though?
-Well, lets discuss what happening here line by line.
+Well, let's discuss what is happening here line by line.